-Associate Professor Daniel E. Ressler received a Ph.D. in soil science from Iowa State University.
+Associate Professor Daniel E. Ressler, department head, received a Ph.D. in soil science from Iowa State University.
 He specializes in soil physics and solute transport.
 His research includes watershed assessment and nutrient and solute movement in soil and wetland systems.

 Associate Professor Derek J. Straub received a Ph.D. in atmospheric science from Colorado State University.
 He specializes in atmospheric chemistry, air quality and cloud physics.
 His research focuses on instrumentation development and interactions between clouds, atmospheric aerosols and trace gases.